What we do

 Our Family Support Service

 We want to make sure that as a family you feel supported and empowered to help your child in the best way possible.
-Our Family Support Service is led by Glenys Evans, herself a parent of Tom, now 37, who has cerebral palsy.
+Our Family Support Service is led by Glenys Evans, herself a parent of Tom, now an adult, who has cerebral palsy.
 Glenys is one of the founder parents of the charity and has been involved since 1989.
 When you first come to the centre, you and your child will get to know Glenys, who is always there to offer support whenever needed.
 Through her own personal experience and through listening to many families, Glenys really understands the emotional journey of parents, and the day to day stresses.
 Her experience and training means she is there to listen to you and talk through issues whether emotional, practical or financial, she is always happy to help.

 We believe that sharing of knowledge and skills is essential for the benefit of the children.
 As we are experts in cerebral palsy we can share our multidisciplinary knowledge with families, but we also ask families to share their knowledge of their child with us – as they are the experts, so that we can learn and understand their child in different contexts.
 Sharing knowledge and skills between us and the NHS Local Community Therapy Team also includes offering courses on cerebral palsy and supporting the Wales Cerebral Palsy Clinical Leads group.